e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `atomicswap(cell, nothing)`.
 The swap is an indivisible take, so there is no lost-write window.
 Each taken cell is then applied through its compiled scatter, **in attachment order**.
 Attachment order is retained as a deterministic application order.
-Under slot exclusivity, cross-device writes to one slot cannot arise, so the order matters only for diagnostics.
+Under root-input exclusivity, cross-device writes to one root input cannot arise, so the order matters only for diagnostics.

 Which *frame* a write lands in remains wall-clock reality.
 What the drain guarantees is that the frame's outcome is a pure function of the drained